 Important interpreter of the Italian operatic tradition, in the early years of his career he performed in the bel canto repertoire of Bellini and Donizetti.
 Later in the maturity phase of his career, and at the present time, he mostly excels in the “noble baritone” roles of Verdi, where the voice finds its natural place and reaches its maximum expression with a refined phrasing and a significant scenic presence.mportant interpreter of the Italian operatic tradition, in the early years of his career he performed in the bel canto repertoire of Bellini and Donizetti.
 Later on in his career he mostly excelled in the “noble baritone” roles of Verdi, where the voice finds its natural place and reaches its maximum expression with a refined phrasing and a significant presence.

-He has sung on the major stages of the world including the Metropolitan Opera in New York, Vienna State Opera, Liceu in Barcelona, Houston Grand Opera, Bolshoi Theatre in Moscow, Opera of Rome, Teatro San Carlo in Naples, Teatro Regio in Turin, Teatro Comunale di Bologna, Teatro La Fenice in Venice, Teatro Comunale in Florence, Teatro Massimo in Palermo, Teatro Carlo Felice in Genoa, Arena di Verona, Teatro Regio (Parma) in Parma, Sferisterio di Macerata, Bavarian State Opera in Munich, Hamburg State Opera, Deutsche Oper Berlin, Zürich Opera House.
+He has sung on the major stages of the world including the Metropolitan Opera in New York, Vienna State Opera, Liceu in Barcelona, Houston Grand Opera, Bolshoi Theatre in Moscow, Opera of Rome, Teatro San Carlo in Naples, Teatro Regio in Turin, Teatro Comunale di Bologna, Teatro La Fenice in Venice, Teatro Comunale in Florence, Teatro Massimo in Palermo, Teatro Carlo Felice in Genoa, Arena di Verona, Teatro Regio (Parma) in Parma, Sferisterio di Macerata, Bavarian State Opera in Munich, Hamburg State Opera, Deutsche Oper Berlin, Zürich Opera House, the NCPA in Beijing.

 He has also performed in the many of the most famous concert halls including Carnegie Hall in New York, the Concertgebouw in Amsterdam, the Accademia Nazionale di Santa Cecilia, the Munich Philharmonic of Munich.
 He has also given recitals in Milan, New York, Tokyo, London, Brussels, Paris, Madrid, Hong Kong, Bucharest, and Sofia.